 Crispy beef is one of those things you most often see in Chinese or Thai restaurants.
-The piquant flavors from ginger and garlic, along with browned beef and mushrooms give off the most amazing umami smell and taste.
-The combination of both beef and mushrooms amplifies in your mouth like a good Rolling Stones song – aren’t you ready??
+The piquant flavors from ginger and garlic, along with browned beef and mushrooms give off the most amazing aroma.
+The combination of both beef and mushrooms amplifies in your mouth like your favorite song, and fills you up with the most enjoyable flavors.

 1 pound beef sirloin, sliced wafer thin

 2 1/2 cups shiitake mushrooms, about 8 ounces

 1 arbol or thai chili

 salt & pepper

 1. Toss meat with onion powder, 1 1/2 teaspoons salt and 1/2 teaspoon black pepper.
 In a large wok or skillet over high heat, add 2 teaspoons Grapeseed oil, wait for 2 minutes.
 Add beef in batches to wok and sear until dark brown, about 2 minutes (try not to move meat around skillet until browned).
 Flip over and cook other side for 1 minute, remove and place in bowl – repeat.

 2. Remove all meat from pan and add another teaspoon of oil, turn heat to medium high.
 Add mushrooms and saute, loosening up brown bits from bottom.
 Cook for 4 minutes, or until edges are lightly crispy.
 Add carrots and stir, continue to cook for 3 minutes.